rust-lang/book/nostarch/chapter08.md

 because `self` does *not* have an `&`.
 This means `s1` in the above example will be moved into the `add` call and no longer be valid after that.
-So while `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of `s2`’s contents, then returns ownership of the result.
+So while `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of the contents of `s2`, then returns ownership of the result.
 In other words, it looks like it’s making a lot of copies, but isn’t: the implementation is more efficient than copying.